17 Helpful Tips for a More Comfortable International Flight

 I am a huge fan of this 3D mask it gives my eyeballs a little bit of space as well as my mascara doesn’t smudge.
 But if a cheap flat one works for you, use it!!

 Ear plugs can be tricky.
 For me, my right ear hole is bigger than my left.
-So always sound comes through regardless….that is until I found out about silicone earplugs.
+So always sound comes through regardless….that is until I found out about silicone earplugs or these loom knockoffs.

 These bad boys are amazing!
 You can mold them to your ear shape.
 What’s even better, you can even swim with them and keep the water from getting in your ears!